A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: Introduction

 \end{conjecture}

 The value suggested by this conjecture is very natural.
-In fact, Hochster and Huneke's proof \cite{comparison} of Theorem \ref{ELSHHMS} uses the fact that in prime characteristic $p$, $I^{(hq-h+1)} \subseteq I^{[q]}$ for all $q = p^e$; this turns out to be a simple application of the Pigenhole Principle.
-However, Conjecture \ref{Harbourne's Conjecture} can fail; Dumnicki, Szemberg and Tutaj-Gasi\'nska \cite{counterexamples} found the first counterexample to $I^{(3)} \subseteq I^2$, and others followed.
-However, there are no known counterexamples to Question \ref{Craig's question}, which remains open even in dimension $3$.
+In fact, Hochster and Huneke's proof \cite{comparison} of Theorem \ref{ELSHHMS} uses the fact that in prime characteristic $p$, $I^{(hq)} \subseteq I^{[q]}$ for all $q = p^e$; this boils down to a beautiful application of the Pigeonhole Principle, which naturally yields the sharper containment $I^{(hq-h+1)} \subseteq I^{[q]}$.
+However, Conjecture \ref{Harbourne's Conjecture} can fail; Dumnicki, Szemberg, and Tutaj-Gasi\'nska \cite{counterexamples} found the first counterexample to $I^{(3)} \subseteq I^2$, and others followed, such as \cite{HaSeFermat,MalaraSzpond,BenCounterexample,Akesseh,MalaraSzpond,RealsCounterexample}.
+Several of these counterexamples turn out to belong to the class of radical ideals of height $2$ that arise as the singular loci of reflection arrangements of a finite complex reflection group; Drabkin and Seceleanu have recently given a complete characterization of which ideals in this class satisfy $I^{(3)} \subseteq I^2$ \cite{DrabkinSeceleanu}.

+Despite all this, there are no known counterexamples to Question \ref{Craig's question}, which remains open even in dimension $3$.